President Trump Attacks ESPN Over Jemele Hill Comments And Expects An Apology

 This past week, ESPN’s Jemele Hill posted comments via her Twitter account about President Donald Trump being a “white supremacist.”
 She also said that she believes he is “the most ignorant, offensive president of my lifetime.”
 The comments by Hill caused major conflict between the ESPN network and the White House.
-So much that the White House press secretary Sarah Huckabee Sanders called for the network to have Hill removed from her show SC6 that airs every day at 6 p.m.
+The President was so offended by the comments that White House Press Secretary Sarah Huckabee Sanders called for the network to have Hill removed from her show, SC6, that airs every day at 6 p.m.

-However, Jemele’s partner Michael Smith would not do the show without her.
-So, the network then reportedly attempted to replace the two with two different African-American hosts Michael Eaves and Elle Duncan, who also worked for the network but they denied to do so.
-Jemele also received a lot of support from many famous celebrities.
+However, Jemele’s partner, Michael Smith, would not do the show without her.
+So, the network then reportedly attempted to replace the two with two different African-American hosts, Michael Eaves and Elle Duncan, who also worked for the network, but they refused.
+Jemele also received a lot of support from many celebrities.
 Most of them threatened to no longer watch ESPN if the network had decided to fire her upon the request from the White House.

 Now, President Trump has decided to retaliate and attack ESPN via Twitter in response to the comments that were made by Hill.
 The POTUS expressed his disappointment and bashed the network for not punishing Jemele for her tweets.
 According to TMZ, Trump is expecting to receive an appropriate apology from Hill for the comments that she made.